yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

   email TEXT UNIQUE,

   -- Metadata
+  merged_into UUID REFERENCES users(id),
   is_system_user BOOLEAN DEFAULT false, created_at TIMESTAMP DEFAULT now(), updated_at TIMESTAMP DEFAULT now(), deleted_at TIMESTAMP,
 );
 ```

+To support account linking (e.g., a parent with both a ROAR@Home and district SSO account), ROAR tracks identity merges with the `merged_into` column.
+If `merged_into IS NULL`, this is the canonical user account.
+If not null, the user record is a shadow of another user and all access should resolve to the target user.

 Some tables include fields which track different users who have made changes or authorized certain actions.
 These could be used for audit logging and provenance tracking.
 However, it's common to run into cases where no human user directly initiated the action — e.g., a backend job, sync service, or webhook from Clever or another system.
 In these cases, we use a special "system" user (with `is_system_user` set to `true`) to represent the action.
 For example: